 Tracy and I are going to continue our conversation that we started last week about spiritual bypass.
 If you did not hear last week’s episode, please go back to the podcast, find last week’s episode, and listen to it first.
 Then catch up with us here once you are finished.

 Before we continue, I want to give a shout-out to women who are interested in Betrayal Trauma Recovery Group, which is our daily online support group.
 We have multiple sessions per day in multiple time zones.

 We designed Betrayal Trauma Recovery Group just for you.
-We designed it so that you never have to get child care, you never have to get transportation, and you can get on very quickly after any abuse episode or disclosure or anything that happens and immediately talk to a Betrayal Trauma Recovery professional as well as other women who understand what you’re going through.
+We designed it so that you never have to get child care, you never have to get transportation, and you can get on very quickly after any abuse episode or anything that happens and immediately talk to a Betrayal Trauma Recovery professional as well as other women who understand what you’re going through.
 You never have to wait for an appointment, you never have to try and explain to someone what’s happening, they immediately get it.

 Many of you know that we partner with Center for Peace, which is a program for abusive men.
 It is not an addiction recovery program because we believe that pornography is an abuse problem, so it’s an abuse cessation program for men.